ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The Capacity Profile for a selected protocol stack may be modified on a per-Message basis using the Transmission Profile Message Property; see
 {{send-profile}}.

+### Bounds on Send or Receive Rate

+This property specifies an upper-bound rate that a transfer is not expected to exceed (even if flow- and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem a data transfer useful.
+It is given in bits per second.

+### TCP-specific Property: User Timeout

+This property specifies, for the case TCP becomes the chosen transport protocol:

+Advertised User Timeout:
+: a time value to be advertised via the User Timeout Option (UTO) for the TCP at the remote endpoint to adapt its own "Timeout for aborting Connection" (see {#conn-timeout}) value accordingly

+User Timeout Enabled:
+: a boolean (default false) to control whether the UTO option is enabled for a connection.
+This applies to both sending and receiving.

+Changeable:
+: a boolean (default true) which controls whether the "Timeout for aborting Connection" (see {#conn-timeout}) may be changed based on a UTO option received from the remote peer.
+This boolean becomes false when "Timeout for aborting Connection" (see {#conn-timeout}) is used.

+All of the above parameters are optional (e.g., it is possible to specify "User Timeout Enabled" as true, but not specify an Advertised User Timeout value; in this case, the TCP default will be used).

 ## Soft Errors